nmunro/nmunro.github.io/index.md

 I've been programming in one form or another for the last twenty years, with a BSc in computer science and ten years experience in the industry.
 My primary programming language is Python, which I started using in 2008 and have continued to use ever since.

+In addition to teaching the core curriculum, I also have a [Common Lisp](https://www.youtube.com/channel/UC1J47RqBfY6VgLUZ5YSYkqw) video tutorial series on YouTube, feel free to check it out.

 ### Employment